Did you know how many documents you have to be serve on a tenant. These must be served before they move in.

 It tells the tenant how to deal with either a landlord or letting agent and what questions are asked such as follows:-

-- Is the landlord/letting agent trying to charge you a fee.
+- Firstly, is the landlord/letting agent trying to charge you a fee.
 Fees are now banned.

 - It states how long a tenancy can be either between six or seven years.